Keys to Neutralizing pH in the Mouth

 Winning the battle against tooth decay has a very close correlation to acidity and the pH levels of your mouth.

-There are many ways was that highly acidic foods and beverages can take a toll on tooth enamel, which opens the door to harmful decay, including cavities.
+There are many ways was that highly acidic foods and beverages can take a toll on tooth enamel, which opens the door to hamful decay, including cavities.

 Waging war against acidity in your mouth starts with minimizing the intake of foods and drinks that are low on the pH scale.
 However, the other critical component of this is knowing how saliva is a warrior for neutrality.